Your education is an investment in your future. The time you spend in college will increase your earnings as time passes.

 Make sure you pay close attention to the FAFSA deadlines—the difference they can make to your aid is significant.

-Start with the Office of Scholarships and the IU Foundation, but don’t forget to look for scholarships in your hometown.
+Start with the Office of Scholarships and the IU Foundation—you'll complete the General Scholarship Application to apply for scholarships issued through these.
+Don’t forget to look for scholarships in your hometown.
 Are there any civic or service organizations, private foundations, or churches that offer scholarships you may qualify for?
 Are you eligible for a military scholarship?
 Here are a few ideas to get you started:

 The Office of Scholarships also maintains a list of resources that can help you find other non-IU scholarships.